reactphp/http/README.md

 See also [`Request`](#request) and [`Response`](#response) for more details.

+The `Server` supports both HTTP/1.1 and HTTP/1.0 request messages.
-If a client sends an invalid request message, it will emit an `error` event, send an HTTP error response to the client and close the connection:
+If a client sends an invalid request message or uses an invalid HTTP protocol version, it will emit an `error` event, send an HTTP error response to the client and close the connection:

 ```php
 $http->on('error', function (Exception $e) {